.NET

 dotnet add package HttpCloak

 Target frameworks: net6.0, net7.0, net8.0, net9.0, net10.0.
-Use the latest LTS (net8.0 at the time of writing) unless you've got a reason not to.
+The latest LTS (net8.0 at the time of writing) is the default choice unless something specific blocks it.

 Quick start